 Most types of insurance policies have a deductible and this is done deliberately to discourage all of us from making small claims.
 This makes sure there are sufficient funds available to pay out for larger claims when we really need the help.
 Deductibles usually start at $500 and can go much higher.
 If you are comfortable having a higher deductible, which means you pay more before your insurance pays the rest of a claim, then you can definitely lower your premiums and save money each month.

 These are various types of natural disasters that we cannot be expected to avoid or prevent from happening.
 Examples include storms such as hurricanes and tornadoes, which are usually covered in most policies but you may have to ask for coverage for damage due to hail or lightning.
 Another frequent question is about floods, which are not usually covered in standard policies but you can add it on for an additional cost.
-While we don’t get asked about earthquakes in Ontario very often, it is another example of a natural disaster not included in most policies.
+While we don’t get asked about earthquakes in Ontario very often, it is another example of a natural disaster not included in most policies without an earthquake endorsement.

 Some insurance companies will want to make a valuation of your home.
 This is not to determine its current value on the market, but to estimate how much it would cost to rebuild it.
 This will establish the replacement value and what coverage is needed to restore your home and other buildings on your property to their original condition if they were completely destroyed by a fire for example.